egliloris/movie-center-x/README.md

 Here is a small checklist which might help you on your way:

+- [ ] Check if everything that is needed is in the state.
-- [ ] Load actions implemented.
+- [ ] Implement actions.
-- [ ] Load effect implemented.
+- [ ] Implement reducers.
-- [ ] Load success and failure reducer implemented.
+- [ ] Implement selectors.
-- [ ] Load on init dispatched.
+- [ ] Implement effects.
-- [ ] Select all selector implemented.
+- [ ] Implement smart and dumb components.

 What else can you try?

 - [ ] Set a selected show within the state and load given show.
-- [ ] Add a loading and loaded phase to the reducer
+- [ ] Add a loading and loaded state to the reducer.
+Try to only use a single action for this.
 - [ ] Convert the `shows` array into a dictionary `{ [id: string]: Show }` and improve the selector for the selected show.

 ### Final - Actors